UnivaCorporation/urb-k8s/README.md

 `deactivate`

-Please note that _Localhost_ implementation of the Scheduler Adapter Interface is limited to running example frameworks and doesn't guarantee correct behaviour when running actual Mesos frameworks.
+Please note that _localhost_ implementation of the Scheduler Adapter Interface is limited to running example frameworks and doesn't guarantee correct behaviour when running actual Mesos frameworks.